14. JAX#

 jaxlib._jax.ArrayImpl

-Even scalar-valued maps on arrays return JAX arrays.
+Even scalar-valued maps on arrays return JAX arrays rather than scalars!

 jnp.sum(a)